-Data stored in Object Storage can be automatically transferred to Archive Storage for storage and easily recovered when needed.
+Data stored in Object Storage is automatically transferred to Archive Storage for retention and can be easily restored when needed.

 This is the multi-page printable view of this section.
 Click here to print.